adamsilver/fdpb/06-a-search-form.md

 ### The Search Landmark Role

 Discrete parts of a web page are often referred to as sections, modules and components.
-ARIA offers a number of landmark roles which define semantics and behaviours to make common sections accessible in assitive technologies.
+ARIA offers a number of landmark roles which define semantics and behaviours to make common sections accessible in assistive technologies.

 For the purposes of inclusion, our search component has a search landmark role: `role="search"`.
 This means, it will be listed as a shortcut with other landmarks in most screen readers.

-The extra `div` is necessary because putting the landmark attribute directly on the `<form>` would override its semantics[^].
+The extra `<div>` is necessary because putting the landmark attribute directly on the `<form>` would override its semantics[^].

 Normally, search is placed within the header which, like navigation, makes it easily discoverable and quick to access.
-In fact, putting such an integral feature somewhere else on the interface would be counterintuitive.
+In fact, putting such an integral feature elsewhere would be counterintuitive and unconventional.

 ## There's No Room

-The challenge is that it's hard to fit the search form inside the header along with everything else.
+The challenge, of course, is that it's hard to fit the search form inside the header along with everything else.
 The header is premium screen real estate.
 That is, there isn't much room available and it's highly sought after.
 The more that we put into the header, the more the main content is pushed down the page.
 On mobile, of course, there's even less space.

 As noted previously, we're often seduced by novel, space-saving techniques such as the hamburger menu[^2], but hiding content should always be a last resort.
-On desktop, the issue of space, isn't much of, well, an issue — there's usually plenty of room.
+On desktop, the issue of space, isn't much of, well, an issue—there's usually plenty of room.
 On mobile though, we're going to have to think a bit more.

 As discussed in “A Registration Form”, the best place for the submit button is directly below last field.
 But one way to reduce the amount of vertical space the search form takes up, is to place the submit button next to the field.
 This is okay as it's a bit of a special case.